-SITE ASSESSMENT CRITERIA SCORE (GREEN, AMBER, RED) Site designated Protected Open Space or meets criteria: No g Local Nature Conservation importance: The site is mainly intensively a farmed arable land with the potential to support breeding farmland bird species such as Yellowhammer, Corn bunting, Linnet, Grey Partridge and Skylark, all of which are species of conservation concern.
+SCORE (GREEN, SITE ASSESSMENT CRITERIA AMBER, RED) Site designated Protected Open Space or criteria: No g Local Nature Conservation importance: The site is mainly intensively а farmed arable land with the potential to support breeding farmland bird species such as Yellowhammer, Corn bunting, Linnet, Grey Partridge and Skylark, all of which are species of conservation concern.
 These species will forage and breed in the arable fields but most require the boundary hedgerows and ditch features for breeding.
 Brown hares are also present.
 Development proposals should seek to mitigate against loss of farmland by creating new lowland habitat for key species within the development.
 Farmland bird populations and brown hares may require off site mitigation.
 Is the site Protected Industrial Land Policy P7/3 or in B1c, B2, B8 use: g No

-Protected Trees on site: None on site, but some close to the eastern oundary.
-Relevant Planning History: The Cambridge Local Plan 2006 covers this rea and promoted the creation of a new urban edge to the north of this ite.
-Cambridge Local Plan Inspectors Report 2006: Omission Site No.21 - Field of West of Properties Fronting Shelford Road (small site on eastern edge of Site 904) - The Inspector noted the site might have some sustainability dvantages as near to village, but opposed it due to it breaching the line of the Addenbrooke's Road, and therefore would extend and add to the urban evelopment to the south.
+Protected Trees on site: None on site, but some close to the eastern boundary. g Relevant Planning History: The Cambridge Local Plan 2006 covers this area and promoted the creation of a new urban edge to the north of this site. а Cambridge Local Plan Inspectors Report 2006: Omission Site No.21 - Field to West of Properties Fronting Shelford Road (small site on eastern edge of Site 904) - The Inspector noted the site might have some sustainability advantages as near to village, but opposed it due to it breaching the line of the Addenbrooke's Road, and therefore would extend and add to the urban development to the south.
 In particular, concluded the Addenbrooke's Road is the best boundary between the urban area and the Green Belt, and will provide a firm boundary across the extensive sector between Hauxton Road and Shelford Road.
-This was a proposed site for a Waste Recycling Centre in the Cambridgeshire and Peterborough Minerals and Waste Site Specific Proposals Development Plan Document Submission Plan (Submitted July 010), but was rejected a recent examination.
-The Inspector commented; insofar as Cambridge has kept its historic clear distinction between the city and the flat rural area which provides its setting, and sought to maintain this by the firm boundary defined in the Cambridge Local Plan and on the round, the proposed facility would be contrary to that Green Belt purpose and to the broad objectives of PPS5.'
-The Inspector added, 'whether penness is defined by reference to absence of development or exposure to view, it would be significantly reduced by the facility proposed.
-The Councils acknowledge that the location is sensitive, with the landscape isual assessment rating the landscape character sensitivity as being medium/high, though this may be an under-estimate as it took no account
+This was a proposed site for a Waste Recycling Centre in the Cambridgeshire and Peterborough Minerals and Waste Site Specific Proposals Development Plan Document Submission Plan (Submitted July 2010), but was rejected a recent examination.
+The Inspector commented; 'insofar as Cambridge has kept its historic clear distinction between the city and the flat rural area which provides its setting, and sought to maintain this by the firm boundary defined in the Cambridge Local Plan and on the ground, the proposed facility would be contrary to that Green Belt purpose and to the broad objectives of PPS5.'
+The Inspector added, 'whether openness is defined by reference to absence of development or exposure to view, it would be significantly reduced by the facility proposed.
+The Councils acknowledge that the location is sensitive, with the landscape visual assessment rating the landscape character sensitivity as being medium/high, though this may be an under-estimate as it took no account of the impact on the proposed housing to the north.'
 No relevant planning applications for residential use.
 Level 2 Conclusion: The Development of this site would breach the line of the Addenbrooke's Road and therefore would extend the urban development to the south.
 The openness of site and prominence of the views will add to the impact.
 In addition, if development was to proceed it will need to take account of the ecological value of the site and the wider area.
 This should be protected and enhanced as part of any development scheme and links to the network of ecological sites, and the impacts of wildlife in particular should be mitigated.
+Doos the site warrant further assessment?
+Yes

-SCORE (GREEN, SITE ASSESSMENT CRITERIA AMBER, RED)
+LEVEL 3: OTHER CONSIDERATIONS SCORE (GREEN, SITE ASSESSMENT CRITERIA AMBER, RED)